Quantized function algebras at $q=0$: type $A_{n}$ case: Crystallization of

-\brmrk Theorem~\ref{thm:irred-q0-3} and Theorem~\ref{thm:irred-q0-4} together gives us the family of all inequivalent irreducible representations of the $C^{*}$-algebra $A_{2}(0)$.
-They are naturally parametrized as their counterparts for nonzero $q$, and in fact they arise exactly as limits of the irreducible representations of the $C^{*}$-algebras $A_{2}(q)$ as $q\to 0+$. \ermrk
+\begin{remark} Theorem~\ref{thm:irred-q0-3} and Theorem~\ref{thm:irred-q0-4} together gives us the family of all inequivalent irreducible representations of the $C^{*}$-algebra $A_{2}(0)$.
+They are naturally parametrized exactly as their counterparts for nonzero $q$, and in fact they arise as limits of the irreducible representations of the $C^{*}$-algebras $A_{2}(q)$ as $q\to 0+$. \end{remark}